-Bulimia is a complex eating disorder, often misunderstood and misinterpreted.
+The emotional triggers behind bulimia are often more complex than people realize.
+While many associate this eating disorder with a preoccupation with weight or appearance, the underlying causes run much deeper..
 While many associate this ED with a preoccupation with weight or physical appearance, the underlying causes often run much deeper, with emotional and psychological triggers playing a significant role.

 By exploring these triggers, we can gain a better understanding of bulimia disorder and how emotional and mental health tie into effective treatment.